Sheppard Frere: Biography

 The son of Noel Gray Frere, of the Colonial Service, and his wife Agnes (née Sutherland), Sheppard "Sam" Frere was born in 1916.
 He was educated at Lancing College and Magdalene College, Cambridge.
-He was a master at Epsom College from 1938–41, and became classics master and housemaster at Lancing College from 1945 to 1954, when he was in charge of the excavations at Canterbury during his summer vacations.
+He was a master at Epsom College from 1938 to 1941, and became classics master and housemaster at Lancing College from 1945 to 1954, when he was in charge of the excavations at Canterbury during his summer vacations.
 He made a number of broadcasts about his work at that time.
 He left Lancing in 1954 to become a university lecturer in archaeology at the University of Manchester.
 His family details and dates are given under the family of 'Frere' in Burke's Landed Gentry for 1969.
 For three seasons early in the 1970s, he was in charge of the archaeological summer school that excavated the Roman fort at Strageath, near Crieff, in Perthshire.

 Between 1955 and 1961 he excavated at Verulamium.
 He then became Professor of the Archaeology of the Roman Provinces at the University of London from 1961 to 1966 before becoming Professor of the Archaeology of the Roman Empire at Oxford University, where his communicative lectures at the Archaeological Institute, almost always illustrated with visual tools, on Iron Age and Roman Britain and the Rhine frontier of the Roman Empire were well attended.
 He was married in 1961 to Janet, daughter of Edward Graham Hoare, and had two children, Sarah Barbara Ruth (born 1962) and Bartle Henry David Hoare (born 1963).
 He was a 4th cousin of paleontologist Mary Leakey and shared with her the same descent from the pioneering discoverer of Old Stone Age John Frere.

 Frere was elected as a Fellow of the British Academy in 1971, and became a CBE in 1976.
 He became an Honorary Corresponding Member of the Deutsches Archäologisches Institut in 1964, and a fellow in 1967.

 He died in 2015, aged 98.